- Top Tips on How to Make a Persuasive PowerPoint Presentation (Video)

-When you are ready to choose your templates here are some criteria you should look at:
+When you're ready to choose your PPT design template here are some criteria you should look at:

-There are new PowerPoint Templates being added to our GraphicRiver marketplace regularily, giving you a number of styles and fresh designs options to choose from.
-Here are a couple trending examples:
+There are new PowerPoint Templates with awesome designs being added to Envato Elements.
+They give you a number of creative styles and fresh designs options to choose from.

 3. Interesting Imagery